Alhadis/language-etc/README.md

 Syntax highlighting for various configs and file-formats too specific to warrant their own repositories.
-Basically, a junk-drawer for any language grammar I felt an itch to write, or those I written for [Linguist](/github/linguist).
+Basically, a junk-drawer for any language grammar I felt an itch to write, or those I've written for [Linguist](/github/linguist).

 Feel free to install this in Atom, but don't complain about the mess it'll make of your [`grammar-selector`](https://github.com/atom/grammar-selector)'s menu…